Are Single-Family Homes Under Rent Control in Los Angeles?

 • Owner or family member move-in

-• Ellis Act withdrawal from the rental market
+• Permanent removal from the rental market (an Ellis Act withdrawal)

 • Substantial rehabilitation requiring vacant possession